 Jallianwala Bagh renovated with ‘utmost respect’, says Culture Ministry amid criticism

-Historians, academics and Opposition leaders have alleged that the renovation is an attempt to corporatise historical monuments.
+Historians, Opposition leaders and concerned citizens have alleged that the renovation has devalued the historical importance of the site.

-The Jallianwala Bagh has been renovated with “utmost respect”, the Union Ministry of Culture said on Wednesday amid criticism that redevelopment of the site has led to the distortion of its historical importance, PTI reported.
+The Jallianwala Bagh has been renovated with “utmost respect”, the Union Ministry of Culture said on Wednesday amid criticism that the redevelopment of the site has distorted its historical importance, PTI reported.

 Ministry Secretary Raghvendra Singh said that the complex in Punjab’s Amritsar city was in dire need of conservation.